Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Methods

 Thus, the gradient of the log likelihood as listed in Equation \ref{eq:SVGD} is simply the negative scaled gradient of our cost function.
 Additionally, we use a standard radial-basis (RBF) kernel parameterized by $\sigma$ defined as

-From these equations, we compute the SVGD update for SOPPI defined in \ref{eq:SVGD}, and apply it to the sampled action particles.
+From these equations, we compute the SVGD update for SOPPI defined in \ref{eq:SVGD}, and apply it to the sampled action particles immediately for an online update.
 Then, we re-compute the rollout with the new actions, continuing the MPPI process as normal.
-This process is repeated throughout the chosen horizon, after which the standard weighting defined in MPPI's equations \ref{eq:u-update} and \ref{eq:weights} are used to select an optimal trajectory.
+This process is repeated throughout some horizon, after which the weighting defined in equations \ref{eq:u-update} and \ref{eq:weights} are used to select an optimal trajectory.
+This process effectively creates sequential sub-problems with a lower search dimension than if the entire trajectory were searched at once.
 The entire algorithm is depicted in Algorithm \ref{alg:mppi}. \SetAlgoHangIndent{3.2cm}